 Applicants: Personnel belonging to Research Units (UMR) affiliated to NeuroMarseille can answer this call, including Researchers (CR, MCU, DR, Pr, PU), Engineers (AI, IE, IR), as well as Post-docs and PhD students.

 Projects must involve at least two Partners (researchers/teams/units) who do not belong to the same UMR.
 In case of a collaboration with one or more partner(s) not belonging to NeuroMarseille, the funding will only be half of the maximum allocation.
 In case of a collaboration involving 2 NeuroMarseille partners and one or more partner(s) not belonging to NeuroMarseille, the allocation will remain whole.

-Partner 1 (see Application Form in the “Documents available for download” tab) will be the applicant and will be responsible for managing the allocated budget, and must belong to NeuroMarseille.
+Partner 1 (see Application Form) will be the applicant and will be responsible for managing the allocated budget and must belong to NeuroMarseille.

-Submission: The project submission deadline is June 3, 2020, at 23:59.
-Applicants must use the Application Form provided by NeuroMarseille (see the “Documents available for download” tab)
+Submission: The project submission deadline is December 6, 2020, at 23:59.
+Applicants must use the Application Form provided by NeuroMarseille.

 Evaluation: The Scientific Committee, composed of NeuroMarseille neuroscientists with the support of national experts, will evaluate and select the projects.
-The evaluations will be sent by e-mail to the applicants by the first week of July, 2020.
+The evaluations will be sent by e-mail to the applicants for the 3rd week of January 2021.

-Terms of engagement: It is mandatory to mention the support of NeuroMarseille in all scientific publications and communications in relation with the project:
+Terms of engagement: It is mandatory to mention the support of NeuroMarseille in all scientific publications and communications in relation to the project: